-Goal 2: Action 2: We are investing in new science curriculum that is aligned to the NGSS and investing in exploratory social science curriculum that will better engage EL, foster youth, and low income students as well as all other general education students with the goal of closing the achievement gap of our EL, foster youth, and low income students and ensuring all students meet or exceed state standards.
+Goal 2: Action 2: We are looking to invest in new science curriculum that is aligned to the NGSS and investing in exploratory social science curriculum that will better engage EL, foster youth, and low income students as well as all other general education students with the goal of closing the achievement gap of our EL, foster youth, and low income students and ensuring all students meet or exceed state standards.
 Goal 2: Action 3: We are investing in wireless internet infrastructure and additional computers to better enable the school to deliver the CAASPP assessments so the school can measure the achievement of EL, foster youth, low income, and all other students.
 The improved wireless internet infrastructure and additional computers also better enables the school to deliver and analyze formative assessments such as AIMSweb to better enable staff to identify EL foster youth, low income, and all other students who are reading below grade level and performing mathematically below grade level so targeted interventions and supports can be provided or adjusted with the goal of closing the achievement gap of EL, foster youth, and low income students and ensure that all students are meeting or exceeding state standards.

-Goal 2: Action 4: We are investing in updated technology such as Smartboards and online assessment programs such as Illuminate to enhance the delivery of instruction and the delivery and analysis of assessments.
+Goal 2: Action 4: We are investing in updated technology such as Smartboards, Smart screens, and online assessment programs such as Illuminate to enhance the delivery of instruction and the delivery and analysis of assessments.
+We use Achieve 3000 with our high school academy students to improve their reading level.
 The visual instructional components enabled with the Smartboards helps visual learners such as EL students.
 Illuminate allows teachers to analyze assessment results to better align instruction to assessment results.
 The school is investing in software that will improve the ability of all students to conduct academic research using school computers.
 This helps low income students who may not have a computer at home or a reliable internet connection.
 The purpose of these technology investments is to help close the achievement gap of EL, foster youth, and low income students by making instruction more engaging, assessments more informative for adjusting instruction, and technology for academic research more accessible.
 These technology investments should also help all students meet or exceed state standards.